EtchedPixels/FUZIX/docs/DeviceDrivers.md

 ## Device Methods

-Each Fuzix device has four methods.
+Each Fuzix device has five methods.
 These do not all need to be implemented and generic versions of them exist for default cases.

 ### open